 Several federal highways intersect in Tuscaloosa, meaning we see a LOT of commercial truck traffic.
 US 11, US 43, and US 82 all travel through our town, but so do I-201/I-59 and I-359.
 This is a popular place for big rigs between the roads, the rails, and the Port of Tuscaloosa.

 A collision with a commercial truck can lead to catastrophic injuries.
-Any crash is serious, whether a delivery truck, a flatbed, or a tractor-trailer, because trucks are much larger than passenger vehicles.
+Any crash, whether a delivery truck, a flatbed, or a tractor-trailer, is serious because trucks are much larger than passenger vehicles.
 Some of the more common injuries include:

 Many victims of Tuscaloosa truck accidents often ask if an insurance claim will suffice when dealing with medical bills and damage to their vehicles.
 Our Tuscaloosa truck accident lawyer wants to help you navigate the legal waters of a truck accident when dealing with injuries.
 Your first instinct might be to call your insurance company immediately after a crash.
 It’s a good idea to first speak with an accident attorney.
 Insurance companies want to pay as little as possible when handling claims.
 Insurance, either your own or the at-fault party’s, might not be sufficient when covering medical bills and other damages caused by a truck accident.